-In most cases with motherboards using this chipset, they tend to go with with first option i.e One M.2 slot with 4 PCIe lanes coming from the CPU.
+In most cases with motherboards using this chipset, they tend to go with the first option, i.e., one M.2 slot with 4 PCIe lanes from the CPU.

-On the right hand side of the same graphics, you can see the PCIe lanes provided by the B550 Chipset itself (Not the CPU).
-Now these lanes could be configured into an M.2 slot or could be used for x1, or x4 PCIe slots.
+On the right-hand side of the same graphics, you can see the PCIe lanes provided by the B550 Chipset itself (Not the CPU).
+Now, these lanes could be configured into an M.2 slot or used for x1 or x4 PCIe slots.

 Lets us look at an example of how M.2 slots can be configured on a motherboard:

-This motherboard features 2 x M.2 slot.
-One of the M.2 Slots connects to the processor PCIe lanes and the other utilizes the Chipset lanes.
+This motherboard features a 2 x M.2 slot.
+One of the M.2 Slots connects to the processor PCIe lanes, and the other utilizes the Chipset lanes.

-Therefore, to reiterate the point, the PCIe lanes used by the M.2 slot on your motherboard depends upon how it is configured.
+Therefore, to reiterate the point, the PCIe lanes used by the M.2 slot on your motherboard depend upon how it is configured.

 Also Read: What are Motherboard Standoffs?